classiebit/anofie-docs/resources/docs/1.0/admin/dashboard.md

 # Admin Dashboard

-Admin Dashboard gives a quick overview about what's happening on the website.
+Admin Dashboard gives a quick overview of what's happening on the website.

 ---